NIKHIL-KR-GARG/github-slideshow/_posts/0000-01-02-NIKHIL-KR-GARG.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our modified slide!"
 ---
 new text as requested by the review
 Use the left arrow to go back!